Tamil Language and Hinduism Classes Available. Click Here for Details

 Problems with the new body

-The representative was referring to the committee for non-Muslim places of worship in the government, whose members include non-Muslim state executive councilors.
+The temple representative was referring to the committee for non-Muslim places of worship in the Selangor government, whose members include non-Muslim state executive councilors.

 He also said the setting up a new regulatory body will only cause more problems to Hindu temples as there would be overlapping regulations by the government and the body.

-Another representative said that he did not see any concrete outcome from the dialogue.
+Another temple representative said that he did not see any concrete outcome from the dialogue.

 Demanding government assistance